Energy in the West Nordics and the Arctic (EVA)

 This project explores the energy systems and their development towards 2035 in the West Nordic areas and the Arctic.
 The objective of the project was to contribute to a knowledge…

-Along with the scenario analysis, five case studies have been developed: land transport; a small hybrid energy system in Igaliku, Greenland; electrification of fishing vessels; tourism; and the future system in Svalbard.
+Along with the scenario analysis, five case studies have been developed: land transport; a small hybrid energy system in Igaliku, Greenland; electrification of fishing vessels; tourism; and the future energy system on Svalbard.

 Click the button to the right to download.